treder/MVPA-Light/README.md

 # MVPA-Light
 Lightweight Matlab toolbox for multivariate pattern analysis (MVPA)

-# Installation
+## Installation
 Download the toolbox or, better, check it out using Git.
-In Matlab, you can add the MVPA-Light folder and all its subfolders to the Matlab path using
+In Matlab, you can add the following line to your `startup.m` file to add the MVPA-Light toolbox to the Matlab path:

 ```Matlab
 addpath(genpath('my-path-to/MVPA-Light/'))
 ```

 The Git repository is split into two branches: the `master` branch (recommended) is the stable branch that should always work.
-The devel branch (not recommended) is the development branch that contains new features that are either under construction or not tested.
+The `devel` branch (not recommended) is the development branch that contains new features that are either under construction or not tested.

-# Overview
+## Overview
-MVPA-Light is meant to be a light-weight multivariate pattern analysis (MVPA) toolbox in Matlab, with a focus on the multivariate classification of ERPs/ERFs and oscillations.
-Rather than solving all decoding problems, it focuses on a few issues such as time generalisation while maintaining a code base that is hopefully well-documented and easily comprehensible.

-For Fieldtrip users, the use of the toolbox will be familiar: The first argument to the main functions is a configuration struct that contains all the parameters.
-However, MVPA-Light does not require or use Fieldtrip, so it is compatible with other toolboxes as well.
+`MVPA-Light` provides functions for the multivariate classification of ERPs/ERFs and oscillations.
+For Fieldtrip users, the use of the toolbox will be familiar: The first argument to the main functions is a configuration struct `cfg` that contains all the parameters.
+However, the toolbox does *not* require or use Fieldtrip. `MVPA-Light` is intended to remain small with a readable and well-documented codebase.

 Classifiers can be trained and tested directly using the train_* and test_* functions.
-However, for classification across time and time generalisation, dedicated functions should be used instead.
-Cross-validation and data resampling methods are implemented in these functions.
+For data with a trial structure, `mv_classify_across_time` can be used to obtain classification performance for each time point in a trial. `mv_classify_timextime` implements time generalisation, i.e., training on a specific time point, and testing the classifier on all other time points in a trial.
+Cross-validation, balancing unequal class proportions, and different performance metrics are automatically implemented in these functions.

-# Classifiers
+## Classifiers

 ### take from wiki page and then extend here

-# testing and training
+## testing and training

 A classifier is the main workhorse of MVPA.
 Its task is to take input data such as EEG activity, called 'features' in machine learning, and predict the class label ...